 As a matter of principle, there is no withholding tax in Luxembourg on payments of all items of income from capital other than dividends.
 In particular, Luxembourg does not apply any withholding tax on interest paid by one of its residents to a Luxembourg non-resident (unless such interest is not at arm's length or paid under a profit participating bond/security).
-The withholding tax exemption also covers dividend payments made by securitisation companies or funds on shares.
+The withholding tax exemption covers all payments made by securitisation companies or funds to their investors or other creditors.